National Supports - Charity / Advocacy

 BUMBLEance is the official Children’s National Ambulance Service of Ireland.
 They provide safe and comfortable transportation for Ireland’s youngest patients as they travel between their homes and hospitals, hospices, treatment centres, and respite centres nationwide.

-This website has been developed for families with a child requiring inpatient and outpatient hospital care.
-It shares information for families preparing a child for hospital or procedures.
-They also have a Family Support Officer, available to speak to daily from 9am-1.30pm.
-You can contact them via email, phone or what's app.
+This website is for families with a child requiring inpatient and outpatient hospital care.
+It shares information on preparing a child for hospital or procedures.
+They also have a Family Support Officer, available to speak to daily from 8.30am-3.30pm.
 You will also find this helpful guide on the website, What to expect if your child is going to hospital.
-You can request this guide in print format by emailing: support@childreninhospital.ie

 Chime